toantd90/The-Pragmatic-Programmer-20th-Anniversary-Edition/README.md

 3. Evaluate where you end up, and fix anything you broke.

 However, we need start with a good design to make it simple to change via decoupling in order to enable the best agile appear.

+# Chapter 9.
+Pragmatic Projects

+## 49.-Pragmatic Teams

+**Tip 84: Maintain Small Stable Teams**
+Teams should be small and stable, where everyone trusts each other and depends on each other.

+### No Broken Windows

+Team should not tolerate small imperfections that no one fixes.
+The team *must* take responsibility for the quality of the product.

+Quality come from the individual contributions of all team members.

+### Boiled Frogs

+Encourage everyone to actively monitor the environment for changes.
+Stay awake and aware for increased scope, decreased time scales, additional features, new environments-anything that wasn't in the original understanding.

+### Schedule Your Knowledge Portfolio

+Regularly invest knowledge and manage your risks

+**Tip 85: Schedule It to Make It Happen**
+If you don't schedule it, it's not going to happen.
+Schedule reflection, experimentation, learning and skills improvement.

+### Communicate Team Presence

+Developers in a team must talk to each other.
+The team needs to communicate clearly with the rest of the world.

+### Don't Repeat Yourselves

+Good communication is key to avoid duplicated work between team members.
+Any by "good" we mean *instant* and *frictionless*

+### Team Tracer Bullets

+Implement very small bits of functionality very quickly, and get immediate feedback on how well your team communicates and delivers.

+Create an environment where you can make changes and tune your team and process quickly and easily.

+**Tip 86: Organize Fully Functional Teams**
+Organize Around Functionality, Not Job Functions.
+Don't separate UI/UX designers from coders, frontend from backend, testers from data modelers, design from deployment.
+Build teams so you can build code end-to-end, incrementally and iteratively.

+### Automation

+Make sure the team has skills at *tool building* to construct and deploy the tools that automate the project development and production deployment.

+### Know When To Stop Adding Paint

+Give each member the ability to shine in their own way.
+Give them just enough structure to support them and to ensure that the project delivers value.

+## 50.-Coconuts Don't Cut It

+**Tip 87: Do What Works, Not What's Fashionable** Don't adopt a development method or technique just because other companies are doing it.
+Adopt what works for your team, in your context.

+Pilot the idea with a small team or set of teams.
+Keep a good bits that seem to work well, and discard anything else as waste or overhead.

+### One Size Fits No One Well

+Take the best pieces from any particular methodology and adapt them for use.

+### The Real Goal

+The goal is deliver working software that gives the users some new capability *at a moment's notice*

+**Tip 88: Deliver When Users Need It**
+Don't wait weeks or months to deliver just because your process demands it.

+## 51.-Pragmatic Starter Kit

+### Drive With Version Control

+**Tip 89: Use Version Control to Drive Builds, Tests, and Releases** Use commits or pushes to trigger builds, tests, releases.
+Use a version control tag to deploy to production.

+### Ruthless And Continuous Testing

+Pragmatic Programmers are *driven* to find our bugs *now*, so we don't have to endure the shame of others finding our bugs later.

+**Tip 90: Test Early, Test Often, Test Automatically** Tests that run with every build are much more effective than test plans that sit on a shelf.

+**Tip 91: Coding Ain't Done 'Til All the Tests Run**

+#### Major types of software testing
+* Unit testing: code that exercises a module
+* Integration testing: the major subsystems that make up the project work and play well with each other
+* Validation and Verification: test if you are delivering what users need.
+* Performance testing: test if the software meets the performance requirements under real-world conditions
+* Testing the Tests: cause the bug deliberately and make sure the test complains

+**Tip 92: Use Saboteurs to Test Your Testing** Introduce bugs on purpose in a separate copy of the source to verify that testing will catch them.

+* Testing Thoroughly: identify all possible states of the program

+**Tip 93: Test State Coverage, Not Code Coverage** Identify and test significant program states.
+Testing just lines of code isn’t enough.

+* Property-Based Testing: generate test data under test

+#### Tightening The Net

+**Tip 94: Find Bugs Once**
+Once a human tester finds a bug, it should be the last time a human tester finds that bug.
+Automatic tests should check for it from then on.

+### Full Automation

+**Tip 95: Don't Use Manual Procedures**
+A computer will execute the same instructions, in the same order, time after time.

+## 52.-Delight Your Users

+Our goal as developers is to *delight users*.

+Users have a business problem.
+Our deliverables are not only software, but the solution to the probleam.

+The pragmatic programmer is a Problem Solver.

+How you can deliver agains underlying expectations of business value:
+* Make sure everyone on the team is totally clear about these expectations.
+* When making decisions, think about which path forward moves closer to those expectations.
+* Critically analyze the user requirements in light of the expectations.
+On many projects we’ve discovered that the stated “requirement” was in fact just a guess at what could be done by technology: it was actually an amateur implementation plan dressed up as a requirements document.
+Don’t be afraid to make suggestions that change the requirement if you can demonstrate that they will move the project closer to the objective.
+* Continue to think about these expectations as you progress through the project.

+**Tip 96: Delight Users, Don't Just Deliver Code** Develop solutions that produce business value for your users and delight them every day.

+## 53.-Pride and Prejudice

+**Tip 97: Sign Your Work**
+Artisans of an earlier age were proud to sign their work.
+You should be, too.

 # Quick Reference
 ## Tips